Drala-Mountain-Center-App/dmc_back_end/README.md

 ## About

 The Drala Mountain Center App was made in association with [Drala Mountain Center](https://www.dralamountain.org/).
-The App allows users to see scheduled retreats, meditate with a meditation timer, and view videos embeded in the app, and donate to DMC via their website. <br>
+The App allows users to see scheduled programs, meditate with a meditation timer, view videos embeded in the app, view their meditation stats, view images of DMC, and donate to DMC via their website. <br>
-The Front End is built on React Native and written in Javascript.
-The Back End is built with Ruby on Rails.
-The Front End makes querries to the Back End GraphQL.
+The dmc_back_end application provides a single GraphQL endpoint with all app information.
+The team chose GraphQL for the simplicity of having a single endpoint with the capability to be flexible and efficient when handling queries from the front end application.
 </div>

 ### Built With: